orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     In addition, the YYYYMMDD date of that commit recorded.
   - Live ebuilds should perform versioning checks between the current live and the expected live for deterministic builds.
-  - Live ebuilds without versioning, it should use fingerprinting.
+  - For live ebuilds without versioning, it should use fingerprinting.
 To accomplish this, do the following:
     - Get a list of build files, command line option files, file formats, dependencies, etc.